Live data from 7 verified sources

 UGAUpdated today

-Uganda's economy grows amidst humanitarian and health challenges
+Uganda's economy shows resilience amidst humanitarian pressures

 💡